Aalyahmonday/ytbplus/Building.md

 ```
 3. **Important:** Open `Makefile` and edit the path to your decrypted YouTube IPA.

-4. Optional: Modify the app & the tweak the way you want.
+4. Optional: Customize the app the way you want.
 I highly recommend you take a look at the [theos-jailed wiki](https://github.com/kabiroberai/theos-jailed/wiki/Usage).

 5. `cd` to the project folder, run:
 ```